katmore/webhook/docs/phpdoc.md

-    $name : string
+    $name :

 __

 #### Type

-string -- name of the "pusher"
+-- name of the "pusher"

 # __